kraigb/vs-product-guide/src/pages/Languages/python.md

 - Preliminary support for Python 3.5
 - Along with many bug fixes and smaller features enhancements.

+The tools can be automatically installed with Visual Studio 2015 by checking the Python Tools for Visual Studio box under the Programming Languages option.

+[TODO: Steve--do you have a simple screenshot for this?]

 ## Key Features

 ### Bring your own Python

-Bring the power of Visual Studio to your favorite Python interpreter!
-Python Tools for Visual Studio works best with [CPython](http://www.python.org/), but you can also use [IronPython](http://www.ironpython.net/), and other programs that host Python.
+Python Tools for Visual Studio works best with [CPython](http://www.python.org/), but you can also use [IronPython](http://www.ironpython.net/), PyPy, and other programs that host Python.
 Or download a Python distribution bundle like [Anaconda](https://store.continuum.io/cshop/anaconda/) or [Canopy](https://www.enthought.com/products/canopy/) and start exploring the Python library ecosystem.

 ![Use your favorite Python interpreter](_assets/python-1.png)

 ### IntelliSense

-Experience powerful IntelliSense that understands Python and provides useful completions for your own code and any libraries you are using.
+Powerful IntelliSense in Visual Studio understands Python and provides useful tooltips, code completion, and code snippets for your own code and any libraries you are using.

 ![IntelliSense for Python](_assets/python-2.png)